 The Verdi Requiem is one of the few vocal compositions where it is written in the score for each of the 4 soloists to produce a trill.
 Due to the presence of testosterone in their bodies, males sing naturally lower than females, leaving many men unable to trill.
 A tenor or bass soloist singing the Verdi Requiem, however, must be able to produce some semblance of one.
 In the video clip below, the bass and tenor soloists sing their trills individually, providing a full perspective of the range of vocal quality and weight involved with the production of a trill.

-The men’s passages along with the mezzo soprano’s subsequent delivery of her trill give Leontyne Price the perfect platform from which to represent her race along with her country as her voice is the last to spin into a vibration that stands drastically apart through its Uranian uniqueness and sublime sound.
+The men’s passages along with the mezzo soprano’s subsequent delivery of her trill give Leontyne Price the perfect platform from which to represent herself as a supreme artist as her voice spins into a vibration that stands drastically apart through its Uranian uniqueness and sublime sound.

 One of Leontyne Price’s best trills from the La Scala Verdi Requiem can be heard in the above video clip during the time range of 7:43 – 7:49.